solirides/mechcraft2/mechcraft.md

 ## Conveyor Balancer

-Basically it merges or splits two inputs and outputs
+Makes stuff work out depending on the number of inputs and outputs connected.
+It's basically a **splitter and merger and intersection** combined into one.

 - Has 2 adjacent inputs and 2 adjacent outputs
 - Has a selected input and output (when needed)